Last updated on July 22nd, 2018

 The best approach if you have symptoms of suspected food intolerances is to do an elimination diet.
 Eliminate all the foods that may be causing your symptoms and then once the symptoms clear up you can re-introduce the foods one at a time.
 If the symptoms return, then you know that it is the last food you added to your diet that is the culprit.

-There are eight food groups that account for 90% of all reactions: Eggs, milk, peanuts, tree nuts, fish, shellfish, wheat and soy.
+There are eight food groups that account for 90% of all allergic reactions: Eggs, dairy, peanuts, tree nuts, fish, shellfish, wheat and soy.
 If you start by eliminating all of these, there is a good chance that you have it covered.

 Sit down, relax and chew your food thoroughly and mindfully.